Nature Conservation and Other Legislation Amendment Bill 2025

 “The Crisafulli government's intention with this bill is crystal clear: we want Queenslanders to enjoy our incredible natural environment and go about their business and their daily lives without government processes making those lives more difficult.”— 2025-08-28View Hansard

-Supported the bill but criticised it as a waste of parliamentary resources, comparing it to 'a bill about nothing' like Seinfeld, and questioned why the government did not bundle these provisions into an omnibus bill given their lack of environmental agenda.
+Stated he supports the bill but criticised it as a waste of parliamentary resources, comparing it to 'a bill about nothing' that could have been bundled into an omnibus bill.
+Argued it demonstrates the government's lack of an environmental agenda.

-Strongly supported the bill as commonsense, forward-thinking legislation that reduces red tape for wildlife carers, educators and community conservation groups, while allowing the department to focus on high-risk conservation matters.
+Supported the bill as commonsense and forward-thinking legislation that removes unnecessary red tape for wildlife carers, educators and community conservation groups, while allowing the department to focus resources on high-risk conservation issues.

-Provided detailed technical explanation of the bill's amendments to both the Nature Conservation Act and Environmental Protection Act, addressing stakeholder concerns about automated decision-making while affirming the bill's safeguards.
-Commended the bill to the House.
+Provided a detailed technical explanation of the bill's amendments as a committee member, covering both the Nature Conservation Act and Environmental Protection Act provisions.
+Commended the bill without expressing criticism.

 “In summary, this bill will modernise the Nature Conservation Act 1992 and the Environmental Protection Act to allow for electronic systems to continue to be used by DETSI for automatically issuing selective authorities.”— 2025-08-28View Hansard